Veterinary care now, pay later! - Find out more

 For dogs, distemper, hepatitis, parvo virus and "canine cough" vaccines are universally required.
 Boarding kennels will require written proof of vaccination prior to boarding your pet.

-Any special medical problems or dietary requirements should be fully discussed before boarding your pet at a kennel.
+Any medical problems or dietary requirements should be fully discussed before boarding your pet at a kennel.
 Be sure to call and find out what is required prior to your visit to prevent last minute delays.

 Recommendations from friends, neighbours or our healthcare team are often your best source of information.